 My hair balm has beads in it.
 What do I do?

-Over time, your hair balm will develop small beads.
+Our hair balm will develop small beads.
 This happens when the beeswax, butter, and oils began to separate.
 This does not effect the performance of the hair balm in any way.
 Once your fingertips come in contact with the hair balm, it will immediately start to melt.
 Then, you can apply the balm to your scalp and hair.

 Reminder: I do not recommend using Lemongrass scented products for babies because their skin is so sensitive.
 Also, Lemongrass is a known skin irritant for babies.
 Store product in a cool dry place.
 Be sure not to get water in the product.
 We did not add preservatives to this product because we wanted to offer customers a product that had no additives.